ProvisionGenie/ProvisionGenie/Docs/HowToBuildTheCanvasApp.md

     "please review your request before you submit it", If(
         isPageSummary = 2,
-        "Teamname: " & TeamName & Char(13) & "Description: " & TeamsDescription & Char(13) & "Owner: " & User().FullName & Char(13) & "Welcome Package: " & If(
+        "Teamname: " & TeamName & Char(13) & "Description: " & TeamsDescription & Char(13) & "Owner: " & User().Email & Char(13) & "Welcome Package: " & If(
             isWelcomePackage = true,
             "yes, please!",
             "no thank you"
-        ) & Char(13) & "Microsoft List for task management:" & If(
+        ) & Char(13) & "Microsoft List for task management: " & If(
             isSharePointListTasks = true,
             "yes, please",
             "no thank you"
         ) & Char(13),
         If(
             isPageSummary = 3,
-            "We will create the following channels for you: " & varChannels, If(
+            "We will create the following channels for you: " & Char(13) & Char(13) & Left(
+                varChannels,
+                Len(varChannels) - 2
+            ),
+            If(
                 isPageSummary = 4,
-                "We will create a library called " & varLibrary1Name & " for you with the following columns: " & Char(13) & Char(13) & Left(
+                "We will create a library called '" & varLibrary1Name & "' for you with the following columns: " & Char(13) & Char(13) & Left(
                     Concat(
                         colColumnsLibrary1,
                         Name & ", "